Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Methods

 \subsection{Molecular dynamics simulations}

-We use the effective Hamiltonian from Ref.~\citenum{zhongFirstprinciplesTheoryFerroelectric1995}, which is parameterized based on first-principles calculations for the solid solution of (Ba,Sr)TiO$_3$:\cite{nishimatsuMolecularDynamicsSimulations2016}
+We use the effective Hamiltonian from Ref.~\citenum{zhongFirstprinciplesTheoryFerroelectric1995}, which is parameterized based on first-principles calculations for the solid solution of (Ba,Sr)TiO$_3$ \cite{nishimatsuMolecularDynamicsSimulations2016}:

 where $\{\bm{u}\}$, $\{\bm{w}\}$, $\eta_\alpha (\alpha=1,...,6)$, $\{s\}$, $Z^{*}$ and $\mathcal{E}$ are local soft mode vectors in Cartesian coordinates $i(=x,y,z)$, local acoustic displacement vectors, the tensor of homogenous strain, the relative number of Ba and Sr atoms in each unit cell (u.c.), the Born effective charge associated with the soft mode, and an external electrical field, respectively.
-The local mode gives the local polarization as $\bm{P}=eZ^{*}\bm{u}/a^3$ where $e$ is the elementary charge and $a$ is the lattice constant.
-Without loss of generality, we study Ba$_{0.7}$Sr$_{0.3}$TiO$_3$ with its Curie temperature close to room temperature using a random distribution of Sr in combination with the chemical modulation $V^{mod,inho}$ which depends on the Sr concentration in the unit cell and a pressure correction of $-1.2$~GPa, cf.~Ref.~\citenum{nishimatsuMolecularDynamicsSimulations2016}.
-The other terms in Eq.~\eqref{eq:Heff} are the self-energy, $V^{self}$, the long-range dipole-dipole interaction, $V^{dpl}$, the short-range harmonic interaction between local modes, $V^{short}$, the elastic energy from homogeneous and inhomogeneous strains, $V^{elas,homo}$ and $V^{elas,inho}$, the coupling terms between local soft mode and strain, $V^{coup,inho}$ and $V^{coup,inho}$.
-As the strain is optimized internally, only the dynamics of the dipole moments are explicitly treated in molecular dynamics simulations, using $M^{*}_{dipole}$ the effective mass of the local soft mode.
+The local mode gives the local polarization as \rv{$\bm{P}=Z^{*}\bm{u}/a^3$} where $a$ is the lattice constant.

+\rv{In (Ba,Sr)TiO$_3$, the transition temperatures and the polarization in all ferroelectric phases are reduced with the Sr concentration, see Fig.~\ref{app:pt_st_pristine}.} Without loss of generality, we focus on Ba$_{0.7}$Sr$_{0.3}$TiO$_3$ with its Curie temperature close to room temperature using a random distribution of Sr in combination with the chemical modulation $V^{\text{mod,inho}}$ which depends on the Sr concentration in the unit cell and a pressure correction of $-1.2$~GPa, cf.~Ref.~\citenum{nishimatsuMolecularDynamicsSimulations2016}.

+The other terms in Eq.~\eqref{eq:Heff} are the self-energy, $V^{\text{self}}$, the long-range dipole-dipole interaction, $V^{\text{dpl}}$, the short-range harmonic interaction between local modes, $V^{\text{short}}$, the elastic energy from homogeneous and inhomogeneous strains, $V^{\text{elas,homo}}$ and $V^{\text{elas,inho}}$, the coupling terms between local soft mode and strain, \rrrv{$V^{\text{coup,homo}}$} and $V^{\text{coup,inho}}$.
+As the strain is optimized internally, only the dynamics of the dipole moments are explicitly treated in molecular dynamics simulations, using $M^{*}_{\text{dpl}}$ the effective mass of the local soft mode.
 This coarse-graining is illustrated in Fig.~\ref{fig:batio3_unit_cell}.